 Finding Frémont: Pathfinder of the West, in celebration of the 150th Anniversary of Nevada's Statehood, is on display through spring 2015.
 Frémont helped pave the way for settlers to come out West and Nevada became a state in 1864.
 The Nevada State Museum will feature an important exhibition on the explorer John C. Frémont and his "lost" cannon.
 The cannon was abandoned near the Walker River January 29, 1844, because Frémont could not get it over the mountains in deep snow.

 Solve the mystery of Frémont's lost cannon.
 See the original 1856 Frémont/Dayton Presidential Flag.
 Experience an exciting time in the history of westward expansion.
 Discover original reports, maps, and documents from the 1843-44 expedition, plus full-color contemporary photographs of Frémont's campsite locations by Loren Irving.
 The exhibit is planned in partnership with the Des Chutes Historical Museum, the US Forest Service, and the Bureau of Land Management.

 Frémont cannon in Shevlin Park, near Bend, Oregon.
 This location was the campsite of the Frémont Expedition on the night of 12/4/1843.
 Photo courtesy of Loren Irving.

-The exhibit will soon include a detailed relief map of Frémont's campsites in Oregon and Nevada. that corresponds to Loren's photographs.
+The exhibit includes a detailed relief map of Frémont's campsites in Oregon and Nevada. that corresponds to Loren's photographs.
 Schools can book guided tours which include a topo map lesson free of charge.
 Learn history, math, science, and geography while having a blast!

 This original campaign flag from 1856 Frémont/Dayton run for President of the United States is just one of the rare items on display in Finding Frémont: Pathfinder of the West.